SayantanKumar/Python-Iris-Neural-Net-Classification/README.md

 # Iris-NN
-A simple program that uses the iris dataset to train a dataset that, based on the 4 inputs, can predict one of the 3 flower's
+A simple program that uses the iris dataset to train a dataset that, based on the 4 inputs, can predict one of the 3 flowers.

 # Demos